leonardehrenfried/python-sdk/README.rst

 Installation
 --------------

-You can install the library using one of the following methods, using Pip:
+You can install the library using one of the following methods, with the help of Pip:

 1. You can download the very latest version of the repository from GitHub: